BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### [Min/Max Plays Per Game](/administration/games/lottorace#min-max-entries-per-game)

-The Minimum and Maximum play limits enables you to create various sized games and can impact tournaments and instant games in different ways.
+The Minimum and Maximum play limits enables you to create various sized games and can impact tournaments Prize Pools and wait times for players in instant games.

 #### Tournaments
 The minimum size can be used in conjunction with a guaranteed prize pool, such that you are assured that the minimum number of tickets are sold to cover the Guarantee.